iiShreya/Learning-Mario-Agent/README.md

 !
 Learn a better action policy over time

 ```
+# Act
+For a state, an agent can choose to Explore or Exploit.
+Explore: take a random action
+Exploit: choose the most optimal action
+We start with a high value of exploration and decrease the exploration rate with increasing time steps.

+# Remember/Memory
+For memory, we create two functions,
+- cache(): Each time Mario performs an action, he stores the experience to his memory.
+His experience includes the current state, action performed, reward from the action, the next state, and whether the game is done.

+- recall(): Mario randomly samples a batch of experiences from his memory, and uses that to learn the game.
 ## number of episodes : 100
 #learning increases with increasing number of episodes
 reference: https://pytorch.org/tutorials/intermediate/mario_rl_tutorial.html#conclusion